Your exchange had assurances and your wallet provider had guarantees, and when your wallet got drained anyway, neither one paid you back.

-Every submitted drain gets scanned by the SAFU oracle — a closed-source fraud detection engine trained on verified on-chain drain patterns.
-Same inputs.
-Same verdict.
-Every time.
+Every submitted drain gets scanned by the SAFU oracle, a closed-source fraud detection engine tested against verified real-world hacks.
+The same transaction always produces the same verdict, every time.

 100% of confirmed drain transactions detected in controlled testing.*